Despite promises to cut back, fed and state governments press asset forfeitures

 'It cost us our business.'

-Cases like Vibbert’s aren’t a one-off.
+Vibbert’s case isn't an isolated one.
 Reports of civil asset forfeiture abuses have spread across the United States at alarming rates.

 Pitched to the public in the 1980s as a legal way to take the ill-gotten gains of drug kingpins, critics say civil asset forfeiture has evolved into a corrupt, revenue-generating avenue for law enforcement to go after people accused of low-level crimes, or in some cases, no crime at all.